top of page

 Wear as much as you wish.
 You are still welcome to join us and hang out with us.
 You are welcome to enjoy being part of this amazing experience in any way you choose.
 We don't shun people for having slightly different comfort levels than us.

-For reference, in 2022 we were 150 meters off the closest trail.
-While we were visible, no random people came anywhere near our group.
+For reference, in 2022 and 2023 we were 150 meters off the closest trail.
+While we were visible, no one needed to walk through our group to get to their destination.

 Dog backpack2c_edited.jpg